OpenGradient/Vanna-UAGP-Proposal/README.md

 ## Arbitrum Ecosystem Impact

-<i>Vanna aims to bring trustless AI/ML to the Arbitrum ecosystem by building an Arbitrum Orbit Chain that can run inference.
+<i>Vanna aims to bring trustless AI/ML to the Arbitrum ecosystem by building a decentralized network that can power inference natively.
 This would allow for developers within the Arbitrum ecosystem to use Vanna’s infrastructure to leverage sophisticated models in a way that is trustless, secure, and scalable to build sophisticated dApps that are more intelligent.</i>

 ![Vanna's AI use-cases](https://miro.medium.com/v2/resize:fit:1400/format:webp/1*KQNIQ5ZZIs2trWyyvg1v_A.png)